 Apprenticeships provide the ultimate win/win situation.
 They are a fantastic scheme that benefits the employer, the apprentice and the legal industry as a whole.
-Past popularity of apprenticeships and the benefits that they bring have proved so great that in Spring 2017, the traditional apprenticeships were transformed into Trailblazers apprenticeships.

-What the benefits of employing an apprentice?
+What are the benefits of employing an apprentice?

 As an employer taking on an apprentice you benefit greatly, from increased motivation and upskilling of your workforce through to increased retention.